zeroasterisk/Input-CakePHP-Plugin/README.md

       http://php.net/manual/en/filter.filters.flags.php
     preg_replace = array or string
-      if specified, we will do a preg_replace($patterns, '', $value) xss = bool [true]
+      if specified, we will do a preg_replace($patterns, '', $value) tokenize = array or string
+      if specified, we will allow all matching patterns, bypassing cleaning
+      note: even though we bypass cleaning, we still check for XSS (if checking) xss = bool [true]
       if true, we look to see if we can detect any known XSS attack and if so, we throw an UnsafeInputException